gitbrent/SpRestLib/README.md

 **************************************************************************************************
 # Configurable!
+(WIP)
 var APP_OPTS and APP_CSS can be edited to set base URL, max rows returned, etc easily

 **************************************************************************************************
 # Issues / Suggestions

-Please file issues or suggestions on the [issues page on github](https://github.com/gitbrent/SpRestLib/issues/new), or even better, [submit a pull request](https://github.com/gitbrent/SpRestLib/pulls)!
+Please file issues or suggestions on the [issues page on github](https://github.com/gitbrent/SpRestLib/issues/new), or even better, [submit a pull request](https://github.com/gitbrent/SpRestLib/pulls).
+Feedback is always welcome!

-When reporting bugs or issues, if you could include a link to a simple jsbin or similar demonstrating the issue, that'd be really helpful.
+When reporting issues, please include a code snippet or a link demonstrating the problem.

 **************************************************************************************************
 # Special Thanks